tlux/delx/README.md

 end
 ```

-Note that once you activate stubbing all delegated functions do not return
+Note that once you activate mocking all delegated functions do not return
-anymore but instead raise the `Delx.StubbedDelegationError`.
+anymore but instead raise the `Delx.MockedDelegationError`.
 If you really
 want to call the original implementation, you have to avoid any calls of
 delegated functions.